Test Sample Accuracy Scales with Training Sample Density in Neural Networks: Introduction

 \section{Introduction}

 When do trained models make mistakes?
 Intuitively, one expects higher prediction error for test samples that are more \emph{novel}, compared to seen training data.
 For neural network inference models, one measure of sample novelty is distance from training samples in representation space, according to some distance metric $k$.
-Integrated over all training samples, this corresponds to the sample falling in a low density region in a space defined by $k$.
+Integrated over all training samples, this corresponds to the sample falling in a low density region in the metric space defined by $k$.
 A number of existing works on detecting out-of-distribution samples relate to this idea.
-For instance \Citet{lee2018simple} and \citet{tack2020csi} both use distance to estimated modes in network representation space as a measure of prediction unreliability.
-In non-parametric Gaussian Process inference, prediction certainty corresponds exactly to local density of training samples.
-The idea of this work is to formally derive and empirically test a similar measure of prediction unreliability for ReLU neural networks.
+For instance \Citet{lee2018simple} and \citet{tack2020csi} use distance to estimated modes in network representation space as a measure of prediction unreliability.
+In non-parametric Gaussian Process inference \citep{rasmussen2003gaussian}, prediction certainty corresponds exactly to local density of training samples.
+The idea of this work is to derive and empirically test a similar measure of prediction unreliability for ReLU neural networks.

-Traditionally, the reliability of a function is characterized with generalization error bounds that provide probabilistic upper bounds on expected test error for any draw of empirical training data.
-Since the input space of a ReLU network can be partitioned into linear activation regions \citep{montufar2014number} such that each region is mapped to a distinct linear function that uses a different parameterization or subset of network weights - which for convenience we call the subfunctions of the network - one could cast the novelty or unreliability of a sample as the error bound of the specific subfunction it induces.
-However for deep networks, test samples typically fall in linear activation regions unpopulated by empirical training samples, so naive bounds that are a function of empirical error are undefined.
-Therefore we propose using smooth empirical error of each region, a weighted average of standard empirical errors across all regions where the weighting is defined by a function $k$ of representation distance.
+Since the input space of a ReLU network can be partitioned into linear activation regions \citep{montufar2014number} such that each region is mapped to a distinct linear function that uses a different parameterization or subset of network weights - which for convenience we call the subfunctions of the network - one could cast the novelty or unreliability of a sample as a bound on error of the specific subfunction it induces.
+Unlike in error bounding for model selection, the objective is to take a pre-trained model and rank test samples, so the model is fixed.
+For deep networks, test samples typically fall in linear activation regions unpopulated by empirical training samples, so bounds that are a function of empirical training error are undefined.
+We propose to smooth the empirical error by taking a weighted average of empirical errors across activation regions where the weighting is defined by a function $k$ of representation distance.
 Constructing a bound on smooth empirical error yields a quantity that scales exactly with the inverse of density of training samples in the representation space defined by $k$.